PierreTurnbull/heticmadu_infra/README.md

 pip install boto ansible
 ```

-Optionally, enable to find regions that are not referenced in Boto, such as eu-west-3
+Boto enables accessing AWS resources.
+You may use a region that is not supported by Boto, such as eu-west-3.
+To prevent such a problem, enable automatic region finding:

 ```bash
 export BOTO_USE_ENDPOINT_HEURISTICS=true